battle-lab/twn_tsn/README.md

 sh ./twn.sh $te_fn $ir_fn $out_fn_prefix $l_tt $l_ti $l_ii $l_d $l_s
 ```

 For convenience, a sample script has been provided in the demo folder to construct a TWN.
-After a successful run, you will find a number of files with starting with the given output file prefix (e.g., _*.twn.txt_, _*.iter_ etc.).
+After a successful run, you will find a number of files with starting with the given output file prefix (e.g., _[output prefix].twn.txt_, _[output prefix].iter_ etc.).

-_*.twn.txt_ is a tab delimited file with four columns representing the constructed transcriptome-wide network.
+_[output prefix].twn.txt_ is a tab delimited file with four columns representing the constructed transcriptome-wide network.
 Here, the first two columns, containing either a total expression id or an isoform id, together represent an edge.
 The third column represents the type of the edge: 1 for an edge strictly between two total expressions, 2 for an edge between a total expression and an isoform, 3 for an edge strictly between two isoforms.
 The fourth column represents the edge weight.

-Among other files, _*.quic.txt_ file represents a network similar to _*.twn.txt_, but it contains edges between overlapped or cross-mappable genes. _*.obj_ file contains the optimum objective value obtained from QUIC.  _*.iter_ file contains the number of iteration needed for the optimization. _*.time_ file cotains the time needed to finish the optimization.
+Among other files, _[output prefix].quic.txt_ file represents a network similar to _[output prefix].twn.txt_, but it contains edges between overlapped or cross-mappable genes. _[output prefix].obj_ file contains the optimum objective value obtained from QUIC.  _[output prefix].iter_ file contains the number of iteration needed for the optimization. _[output prefix].time_ file cotains the time needed to finish the optimization.

 ## How to cite (it will be updated once the paper is published)